Canakinumab Anti-Inflammatory Thrombosis Outcomes Study - CANTOS

 - Incident diabetes: similar among the four treatment groups (log rank p = 0.84).

 Results of secondary analysis addressing relationship of hsCRP reduction to event reduction: Among patients who were randomized to canakinumab and achieved on-treatment hsCRP <2 mg/L, there was a reduction in major adverse cardiovascular events (HR 0.75, 95% CI 0.66-0.85, p < 0.0001), compared with no benefit among those with on-treatment hsCRP ≥2 mg/L (HR 0.90, 95% CI 0.79-1.02, p = 0.11).

 Among patients with a history of MI and elevated hsCRP, canakinumab was effective at preventing adverse cardiac events over a median of 3.7 years.
 The only dose that achieved significance after multiplicity-adjusted threshold for statistical significance was the 150 mg group.
+Canakinumab was not associated with a reduction in incident diabetes.
 Canakinumab was effective at reducing hsCRP in a dose-response relationship.
+Canakinumab was effective among those with chronic kidney disease, especially those who achieved the greatest reduction in hsCRP.
 Canakinumab was associated with an increased risk of fatal infection or sepsis despite exclusion of patients with chronic or recurrent infection.

 The amount of hsCRP reduction from canakinumab might provide a mechanism for predicting the clinical response from this medication.